application-research/delta-dm/docs/api.md

 ### POST /datasets
 - Add a dataset to be tracked
-- Note: the dataset name must contain only lowercase letters and hypens, and must be less than 255 characters in length.
+- Note: the dataset name must contain only lowercase letters, numbers and hypens, and must be less than 255 characters in length.
 It must start and end with a letter, and double-dashes are not allowed.

 #### Request Params
 <nil>